 In 2021 (a summer of severe drought), NRDP, BSB, and Montana Resources reached an agreement to secure water releases from Silver Lake to improve instream flows in the CFR.
 Under this agreement, 32 cfs of water was released from Silver Lake from August 5th to September 20th, 2021.
 The 2021 release had two primary goals; first, to improve flows in the CFR in what were extremely critical low-flow circumstances, and second, to continue to evaluate the Silver Lake Water System as a possible source of water to improve the CFR as provided for in Section 3.2 of the Restoration Plans.
 The 2021 release was extremely successful.
 NRDP received cooperation from most irrigators, and the release allowed the CFR to maintain flows near or above flow targets for most of the summer.
 Monitoring of the release also confirmed information collected in previous releases.
 Of the 32 cfs of water released from Silver Lake, a flow increase of approximately 12.5 cfs was observed in the CFR at Deer Lodge.

 In 2022, NRDP and BSB continued discussion of the possibility of future releases from Silver Lake.
+In 2023, BSB asked that further discussion wait until their infrastructure improvements associated with Silver Lake are completed.

 Racetrack Lake